 After a meal is consumed, blood glucose levels increase and the pancreas responds by releasing insulin into the blood.
 Insulin assists fat, liver, and muscle cells absorb glucose from the blood, resulting in lower levels of blood glucose.
 Insulin stimulates liver and muscle tissues to store excess glucose as a molecule called glycogen and also reduces glucose production by the liver.
 When blood sugar is low, the hormone glucagon (produced by alpha-cells in the pancreas) stimulate cells to break down glycogen into glucose that is subsequently released into the blood stream.

-In healthy people who do not have type II diabetes, these functions allow levels of blood glucose and insulin to stay in a normal range.
+In healthy people who do not have type II, these functions allow levels of blood glucose and insulin to stay in a normal range.